-Whenever I’m in Central Florida, I’m always on the lookout for old school restaurants.
-Andy’s Drive-In Restaurant & Igloo in Winter Haven fit the bill, so my wife Marcela and I went to check them out.
+Whenever I’m in Central Florida, I’m always on the lookout for old-school restaurants.
+Andy’s Drive-In Restaurant & Igloo (703 3rd St SW) in Winter Haven fits the bill, so my wife Marcela and I went to check them out.

 Andy’s Drive-In has been around since 1951 which obvious by taking one look at the architecture of the building.
-But how was this fabled retro Burger?
+But how was their fabled retro burger?

 Andy’s uses fresh, never frozen beef, aka what I was hoping for.
 It’s also chargrilled, which is a nice change of pace from 99% of restaurants that use flat-tops for cooking their meat patties.